-If you arrive at Pembroke with a visitor visa, or without the correct immigration status for study purposes, the University cannot allow you to start your course.
-If you believe that you do not need to apply for a short term study visa, please inform the Spring Semester Programme Coordinator immediately, giving reasons and providing a copy of any existing visa.
+If you arrive at Pembroke with a visitor visa, or without the correct immigration status for study purposes, you will not be permitted to start your course.
+If you believe that you do not need UK immigration permission as a short-term student, please inform the Spring Semester Programme Coordinator immediately, giving reasons and providing a copy of any existing visa.

-If you are a non-visa national, and the UKVI website informs you that you do not require a visa, you must present the short term study letter (and carry supporting documentation) at the UK border and request a short term study visa stamp in your passport, even if not prompted.
+If you are a non-visa national, and the UKVI website informs you that you do not require a visa, you must present the short term study letter (and carry supporting documentation) on arrival at the UK border and request a short term study visa stamp in your passport.
 If you receive your immigration permission at the border you must ensure you are not given a standard visitor stamp.

 Visa nationals need to obtain a visa before travelling to the UK.
-Having received the University’s letter you can apply for the short term study visa.
+Having received Pembroke’s letter you can apply for the short term study visa.
 This letter should be included in the supporting documentation for your application.
 Please read the Home Office guide on other documents to include in your application.
-You should make the following selections on the application form to ensure that you apply for the correct visa: